KajJagtenberg/eventdb/README.md

 This repository contains a ready to use Golang client which implements all the current features.
 Support for other languages is on the roadmap, but feel free to contribute your own client libraries.

-Commands either use no arguments at all, or a single JSON formatted object, encoded by base64, which contains the arguments for the given command.
+Commands either use no arguments at all, or a single JSON formatted object, which contains the arguments for the given command.
 Thus commands are either 1 or 2 'words' long, encoded according to the [RESP specification](https://redis.io/topics/protocol).

 The following commands are currently supported: